sockeon/docs/docs/api-reference.md

 - `joinRoom(int $clientId, string $room, string $namespace = '/'): void`: Adds a client to a room
 - `leaveRoom(int $clientId, string $room, string $namespace = '/'): void`: Removes a client from a room
 - `log(string $message): void`: Logs a message if debug mode is enabled
+- `getLogger(): LoggerInterface`: Returns the logger instance for advanced logging

 ### Router